Why Every Couple Could Use a Little Coaching (Yes, Even the Happy Ones)

 You know that argument that starts about socks on the floor but somehow ends in a tearful rehash of that time someone forgot your birthday in 2018?
 Yeah.
 That’s not just a fight—it’s a pattern.
 Therapists are like relationship detectives.
 They don’t just help you stop the fight; they help you figure out why it keeps happening.

 Just ask Dr. Orna Guralnik, the therapist on Couples Therapy.
-With her calm demeanor and superhuman ability to ask exactly the right question at exactly the wrong moment (i.e., the one where you burst into tears), she shows us that beneath every squabble is a deeper story worth hearing.
+With her calm demeanour and superhuman ability to ask exactly the right question at exactly the wrong moment (i.e., the one where you burst into tears), she shows us that beneath every squabble is a deeper story worth hearing.

 2. You Love Each Other… But Something’s Off